Compass

 Why are you developing on this green belt site?

-We are conscious that this site forms part of the Green Belt and have been thinking carefully about how we can prioritise green space and enhance nature through a landscape-led design and deliver a significant amount of benefit for Hertsmere.
+We are conscious that this site forms part of the Green Belt and have thought carefully about how we can prioritise green space and enhance nature through a landscape-led design and deliver a significant amount of benefit for Hertsmere.

 To help support this growing community we are also proposing a range of new facilities and amenities, including land for a primary school, a care home, new shops and a community centre, which could include a health and wellbeing hub.
 These would offer a new walkable convenience for resident where currently there is little.